 Fibroid Treatments in Carson & Torrance, CA

-If your uterine fibroids do not cause symptoms, there is no need to treat them. your gynecologist may want to watch them and monitor for any fibroid growth at each of your annual gynecological (OB-GYN) examinations.
-Some women in Torrance may have fibroids, but not experience symptoms that affect their daily life.
+If your uterine fibroids do not cause symptoms, there is no need to treat them. your gynecologist may want to watch them and monitor for any fibroid growth at each of your annual gynecological examinations.
+Some women may have fibroids, but not experience symptoms that affect their daily life.

 Medications for uterine fibroids target hormones that regulate your menstrual cycle, treating symptoms such as heavy menstrual bleeding and pelvic pressure.
 They don’t eliminate fibroids, but may shrink them.
 The side effects of using these medications are similar to the symptoms experienced as a result of hormonal changes during and after menopause.
 These include weight gain, hot flashes, vaginal dryness, mood swings, changes in metabolism and infertility.
 In almost all cases, once hormone therapy has been stopped, fibroids tend to grow back, possibly reaching their original size again.
 This often occurs if the use of hormone therapy is not accompanied by another treatment.